Blog

 ELEVATE defines the pillars of high-performing engineering.
 Poggle turns them into measurable, actionable goals for your team.

 Most engineering teams know they should be improving.
-Fewer know exactly what to improve, how to measure it, or how to sustain progress over time.
-Productivity frameworks promise answers, but many are too abstract to operationalise or too narrow to capture the full picture of engineering health.
+Far fewer know exactly what to improve, how to measure it, or how to sustain progress over time.

-The ELEVATE Framework takes a different approach.
-It defines seven pillars of high-performing engineering, each measurable, each actionable, and each connected to real delivery outcomes.
+The ELEVATE Framework answers that.
+It defines six pillars of high-performing engineering, each measurable, each actionable, and each connected to real delivery outcomes.
 Poggle is built on ELEVATE because we believe it's the most complete model for understanding what makes engineering teams effective.

 What the ELEVATE Framework is